• Home

 After you find a noteworthy impression share signal, you can tap Explore to open the data and take a closer look inside.

-We’ve already discussed the interactive chart feature and Take Action button.
+We’ve already discussed the interactive chart feature and the Take Action button.
 You can also view the data as a table and export it to use elsewhere.

 The significance of clicks makes them a vital type of performance metric to track using the PPC Signal system.